 The second premise is that the total funds necessary to support children will be substantially greater when custody is shared.
 For example, each parent will have to provide housing for the children.
 Thus, the amount calculated in the first step is increased by 50% to reflect these increased shared custody costs.
-However, the obligor's support obligation never will exceed the amount which would be calculated for sole or primary custody under 90.3(a).
+However, the obligor's support obligation never will exceed the amount which would be calculated for primary

+Attachment to SCO 1362 (Text Style Version) Effective October 15, 1999 Page 5 of 1 custody under 90.3(a), including appropriate adjustments allowed under paragraphs (c)(1)(B) and (c)(2) for reductions based on low or high income of a parent.
 The amount which would be calculated under 90.3(a) should include any appropriate visitation credit as provided by (a)(3).